 If what I'm saying here makes logical sense to you, then believe it.
 If someone else's advice makes more sense to you, then follow that instead.

-To justify my beliefs, I’ve also tried to substantiate my points with snippets from representatives of top schools.
+To justify my beliefs, I've also tried to substantiate my points with snippets from representatives of top schools and data from Harvard's admissions lawsuit.
 If you find anything that supports my arguments here, or anything that contradicts them, please send them to me.

 I stand by everything I'm saying here, and if you want to get into top schools, I think this is the best thing you can do.